KaranSinghDev/A-Distributed-Cache-Sys/README.md

 | SET Throughput    | ~3,500 ops/sec    | Reflects the necessary trade-off for fault tolerance, as each SET is coordinated and replicated across the cluster.|
 | Data Safety       | Zero Data Loss    | Validated via an automated chaos test where nodes were randomly terminated during operation.                      |

+1.The system was validated with an automated chaos test that randomly kills live nodes during operation.
+The definitive result of this test was zero data loss, indicating the replication architecture is not just theoretically sound, but practically effective.

+2.Unlike systems that chase only speed, the results indicate that a robust, distributed architecture can be achieved without sacrificing performance.
+It maintains a p99 read latency of under 6ms even while handling a concurrent load of 50 clients and managing a replicated state.

 ## System Architecture

 Each node in the cluster is identical.
 When a client sends a request to any node, that node acts as a coordinator.
 It uses a consistent hash ring to identify the N nodes responsible for the key and then manages the replication or retrieval of the data.